Venus Is Going Into Retroshade & Things Are Getting Wild

 In a retroshade we revisit the same degrees, that is the same astrological points, as when the planet began to slow down prior to going retrograde.
 This means that we are given another chance to explore, discuss, and deal with the situations that have been happening since the pre-retrograde phase.

-My favourite antidote for Venus retroshade is the following story.
-A couple who have been relentlessly bickering since the 19th June (the post-retrograde zone) hit a wall in their relationship during the Venus retrograde.
+My favorite antidote for Venus retroshade is the following story.
+A couple who have been relentlessly bickering since June 19 (the post-retrograde zone) hit a wall in their relationship during the Venus retrograde.
 They don’t know whether or not to hold on to the partnership, to try and make it work or to let go.
 They’re still and stuck in time.
 When the post-retrograde period commences, they are able to comprehend the weight of their actions and make decisions for the future.
-The couple understand their part in the fight that began on the 19th June and has since escalated.
-Understanding how they treated each other is a pivotal step towards a reconciliation that could occur on the 7th October, when Venus clears the post-retrograde zone.
+The couple understand their part in the fight that began on June 19 and has since escalated.
+Understanding how they treated each other is a pivotal step towards a reconciliation that could occur on October 7, when Venus clears the post-retrograde zone.
 This story is to remind us that retrogrades are circular and the story that starts during the pre-shadow phase lasts until the post-shadow period is over.

 Hopefully, the lessons learned in this retrograde will help us define what we want in matters of the heart and to improve upon our ability to express our innermost sentiments to others.
 The drama factor is still there, which is why it’s best to take a moment and pause while making decisions.
 Think about what you want on a soulful, romantic, and spiritual level.
 As always, lean into your needs and put them first.